-One of my favorite books that I read this year, and, dare I say, one of my favorite books of ALL TIME is Seth Godin’s The Practice.
-Below are highlights from each of the chapters in addition to my own commentary on the highlights I provide from each chapter.
+One of my favorite books that I read this year, and, dare I say, one of my favorite books of ALL TIME is Seth Godin’s The Practice: Shipping Creative Work.
+Below are highlights from each of the chapters in addition to my own commentary on the highlights.
 Enjoy and go get the book!

 Trust Your Self: “Our work is about throwing.
 The catching can take care of itself… Once you decide to trust yourself then you will have found your passion… Start where you are… Identity fuels action and action creates habits and habits are part of a practice and a practice is the single best way to get to where you seek to go… Acting AS IF is how you acquire identity… The practice saves us because it’s simply the next best step.”Seth Godin, The Practice

 Who are you… Better yet, who do you want to be?
 Have you started?
 What is the minimal amount of action you can take to begin the process, and, in doing so, accumulate enough evidence that affirms your desired identity?
 After having written 50 plus blog posts in a row, I am PROUD to say that I am a blogger.
 However, at first, all I deemed I needed was three posts in a row in order to be deserving of the title and rationally able to trust myself enough to continue EARNING the identity.
 Instead of “fake it until you make it,” ACT AS IF you are _______.
 ACT AS IF you can ________.
 ACT AS IF you were born to ________.
 Trust= Time x Behavior.
 Therefore, repetition is your Obi Wan Kenobe.

 Generous: “Ideas shared are ideas that spread and ideas that spread change the world… Generosity subverts resistance by focusing the work on someone else.
 For art to be generous it must change the recipient… Enrollment is acknowledgement that we are on a journey together… The practice demands that we make an impact on someone.
 Not on everyone.”Seth Godin, The Practice